contriboss/vein/README.md

 - **Blazing Fast**: High-performance proxy with Rama
 - **Smart Caching**: Proxy once, serve forever from local cache
+- **Supply Chain Protection**: Optional quarantine delays for new gem versions
 - **Minimal Config**: Works out of the box, configure only what you need
 - **Simple Deployment**: Single binary, no complex dependencies
 - **Ore Integration**: Works seamlessly with ore-light's fallback mechanism